typeworld/typeworld/Python/Lib/typeWorld/README.md

 Type of response.
 This can be any of ['success', 'error', 'noFontsAvailable'].
 In case of "error", you may specify an additional message to be presented to the user under [InstallableFontsResponse.errorMessage](#user-content-class-installablefontsresponse-attribute-errormessage).

 __Type:__ Str<br />
+__Format:__ To ensure the proper function of the entire Type.World protocol, your API endpoint *must* return the proper responses as per [this flow chart](https://type.world/documentation/Type.World%20Request%20Flow%20Chart.pdf).
+In addition to ensure functionality, this enables the response messages displayed to the user to be translated into all the possible languages on our side.<br />
 __Required:__ True<br />
 <div id="class-installablefontsresponse-attribute-userEmail"></div>